insin/nwb/README.md

 nwb **dynamically generates configuration**, so you don't have to copy configuration boilerplate between projects.
 It generates a comprehensive baseline configuration and allows you to [use a single configuration file to tweak or add to it](/docs/Configuration.md#configuration-file) to suit your project.

 For example, each of the [default Webpack loaders](https://github.com/insin/nwb/blob/master/docs/Configuration.md#default-loaders) nwb configures has a unique id you can use to [layer configuration tweaks](https://github.com/insin/nwb/blob/master/docs/Configuration.md#loaders-object) on top.

+## Features

+- A `devDependency`, not a boilerplate - manage your base development setup with a version number.
+- Supports development of web apps and npm modules, with specific tooling for React projects.
+- ES6 with Babel 5.
+- Webpack preconfigured to load JavaScript, CSS, images, font resources and JSON.
+- PostCSS with `autoprefixer`.
+- Plugin modules which add [`.scss`](https://github.com/insin/nwb-sass), [`.less`](https://github.com/insin/nwb-less) and [`.styl`](https://github.com/insin/nwb-stylus) loading support.
+- Separate CSS loading configuration for dependencies from `node_modules/`.

+**Development:**

+- Development server with Hot Module Reloading with Webpack & `react-transform-hmr`, syntax error overlays with `webpack-hot-middleware` and React `render()` error catching  with `react-transform-catch-errors`.
+- Express middleware for serving a development build from your own server.
+- Automatic installation of dependencies from npm while developing with `webpack-install-plugin`.

+**Testing:**

+- Karma & Webpack preconfigured to run unit tests in PhantomJS using Mocha & Expect.
+- Testing preconfigured for code coverage.

+**Production:**

+- Optimised Webpack production builds.
+- Source maps.
+- Additional production optimisations for React apps (inline elements and constant elements).
+- Automatic creation of a `vendor` bundle from `node_modules/` dependencies.
+- Extraction of CSS into files.
+- Automatic `index.html` creation with `html-webpack-plugin`.
+- ES5, ES6 module and UMD builds for npm modules.

+**Configuration:**

+- Single configuration file for customising Babel, Webpack, Karma and npm builds.
+- Declarative config for tweaking webpack loader and plugin settings.
+- Compatibility toggles for libraries which commonly cause Webpack issues.

 ## Quick Start Examples